Skip to main content

 How to soften White Granulated Sugar

 Granulated sugar can harden when exposed to moist or humid conditions in storage.
 Here is an easy way to make hard granulated sugar soft.
 Preheat oven to the lowest temperature, 150-200 degrees.
 When the oven is warmed – shut it off.
 Remove sugar from the package and put in an oven-proof container that will hold the sugar.
 Place in warmed oven for approximately 15 minutes.
 Tap sugar with a spoon.
 If it does not break apart, leave sugar in the oven for an hour to completely dry out.
-Always store granulated sugar in an airtight container.
+Always store granulated sugar in a container.

 Usage